dyno-might/dyno-might.github.io/_posts/2021-02-07-writing-as-a-craft.md

 > Light-colored cranes then lead us to the right, to some bass.

-If the first sentence is read in context, a reader might be able to figure out what which meaning of *light*, *crane*, *lead*, *right* and *bass* are intended.
+If the first sentence is read in context, a reader might be able to figure out what which meaning of *light*, *crane*, *lead*, *right*, and *bass* are intended.
 But why make them do that?

 Sometimes longer text is faster to read.

 **Principle 3: Context first**

-> A discussion on turbulent airflow added to the concerns about pressure in the air purifier post in this site.
+> A discussion on turbulent airflow added to the concerns about pressure in the air purifier post on this site.

 This is hard to read because it starts out with details, and only gives you the context later.
 If we put the old information first, it becomes much easier to read.

 > In this site's post on air purifiers, the concerns about pressure barriers led to a discussion about turbulent airflow.

 When style guides tell you not to use the passive voice, this is why.
-Usually the passive voice puts the wrong information at the wrong part of the sentence.
+The passive voice usually puts the wrong information at the wrong part of the sentence.
 But not always:

 > Whole wheat pasta frightens me.